Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-5-build-deploy.md

 ## Deployment on a JetRacer with Eclipse Muto
 - For the hackathon, you can continue to use the simulator environment or deploy your system to one of the SDV Fleet testcars with muto.
-TODO: (Link)
+Follow the [instructions for running Eclipse Muto on the JetRacer](https://github.com/composiv/jetracer_example) or here [JetRacer Nano for the Hackathon](https://github.com/Eclipse-SDV-Hackathon-BCX/.github/blob/main/profile/JetRacer.md)